 Google sign-in (preview)

-By setting up federation with Google, you can allow customers to sign in to your applications with their own Gmail accounts.
+By setting up federation with Google, you can allow users to sign in to your applications with their own Gmail accounts.
 After you add Google as one of your application's sign-in options, on the sign-in page, users can sign in to Microsoft Entra External ID with a Google account.

 The following screenshots show the sign-in with Google experience.
 In the sign-in page, users select Sign-in with Google.
 At that point, the user is redirected to the Google identity provider to complete the sign-in.

-By setting up federation with Facebook, you can allow invited users to sign in to your applications with their own Facebook accounts.
+By setting up federation with Facebook, you can allow users to sign in to your applications with their own Facebook accounts.
 After you add Facebook as one of your application's sign-in options, on the sign-in page, users can sign-in to Microsoft Entra External ID with a Facebook account.

 The following screenshots show the sign-in with Facebook experience.
 In the sign-in page, users select Sign-in with Facebook.
 Then the user is redirected to the Facebook identity provider to complete the sign-in.

-By setting up federation with Apple, you can allow invited users to sign in to your applications with their own Apple accounts.
+By setting up federation with Apple, you can allow users to sign in to your applications with their own Apple accounts.
 After you add Apple as one of your application's sign-in options, on the sign-in page, users can sign-in to Microsoft Entra External ID with an Apple account.

 The following screenshots show the sign-in with Apple experience.
 In the sign-in page, users select Sign-in with Apple.
 Then the user is redirected to the Apple identity provider to complete the sign-in.